quipucords/quipucords/docs/source/man.rst

 ``--results``

   Optional.
 Displays the results of the scan instead of the status.
+The results are the raw output of the scan before that output is consolidated into a report.
+Because the results can include many lines of data, you might want to redirect the output of this command to a file if you use the ``--results`` option.

 Controlling Scans
 ~~~~~~~~~~~~~~~~~

-When scans are queued and running you may have the need to control the execution of scans due to various factors.
+When scans are queued and running, you might need to control the execution of scans due to the needs of other business processes in your organization.
+The ``pause``, ``restart``, and ``cancel`` subcommands enable you to control scan execution.

-The ``qpc scan pause`` command will hault the execution of a scan, but allow for it to be restarted at a later time.
+The ``qpc scan pause`` command halts the execution of a scan, but enables it to be restarted at a later time.

 **qpc scan pause --id=** *scan_identifier*

 ``--id=scan_identifier``

   Required.
-Contains the scan identifier to pause.
+Contains the identifier of the scan to pause.

-The ``qpc scan restart`` command will restart the execution of a scan that had previously been paused.
+The ``qpc scan restart`` command restarts the execution of a scan that is paused.

 **qpc scan restart --id=** *scan_identifier*

 ``--id=scan_identifier``

   Required.
-Contains the scan identifier to restart.
+Contains the identifier of the scan to restart.

-The ``qpc scan cancel`` command will cancel the execution of a scan.
+The ``qpc scan cancel`` command cancels the execution of a scan.
+A canceled scan cannot be restarted.

 **qpc scan cancel --id=** *scan_identifier*

 ``--id=scan_identifier``

   Required.
-Contains the scan identifier to cancel.
+Contains the identifier of the scan to cancel.

 Options for All Commands